-12 Things To Do With Your Body After You Die — 'Cause Baby, You Could Really Be A Firework
+12 Things You Can Do With Your Body After You Die

 Here's a puzzler for you: what are you going to do with your body once you've kicked the bucket, shuffled off the mortal coil, run down the curtain and joined the choir invisible?
 Chances are that you haven't given it much thought — mid-twenties people tend to have other worries, like coping with adult acne or choosing the right filter on Instagram — or, if you have, it's an idle contemplation about scattering your ashes somewhere suitably poetic.
 But what you should do with your body after you die is a serious consideration — and those who will soon be pushing up the daisies have more choice than ever before about how to dispose of their earthly remains.

 Most humans these days still seem to opt for the two old faithfuls: burial in a coffin or cremation.
 Cremation is actually gaining market share; even though it was once condemned by Christians as pagan and heretical; it now occurs for 44 percent of U.S. deaths and 65 percent in Canada.
 Hinduism, Sikhism, and Buddhism all advocate for cremation as the holiest option for the dead, and in Japan it's the choice of 99.8 percent of the populace, including the royal family.
 Couple the religious aspect with the fact that we're running out of burial space worldwide, and it looks like cremation and other space-efficient methods of disposal are the future.